niloingsigh/Peadar-Ua-Laoghaire-Idiom-Database/README.md

 The structure and design principles of the database are described in this publication:
 >Ní Loingsigh, K. & Ó Raghallaigh, B. (2016).
 'Starting from scratch – the creation of an Irish-language idiom database', *Proceedings of the 17th EURALEX International Congress, Tbilisi, Georgia, 6-10 September 2016*, pp.726-734.
 Available from: https://euralex.org/publications/starting-from-scratch-the-creation-of-an-irish-language-idiom-database/.

+When using this data, please cite the above paper (Ní Loingsigh & Ó Raghallaigh 2016) and include the following copyright statement:

+"Data © Dublin City University and licenced under CC BY-NC-SA 4.0."

 Katie Ní Loingsigh's PhD thesis, [*Tiomsú agus rangú i mbunachar sonraí ar chnuasach nathanna Gaeilge as saothar Pheadair Uí Laoghaire*](https://doras.dcu.ie/21343/), is accessible via [DORAS (DCU Online Research Access Service)](https://doras.dcu.ie/).

 This repository contains a downloadable version of the idiom list, definitions, semantic classification and source URL from the database in TSV and XLSX format which you can reuse in your own applications.